easymock/easymock/README.md

 ## To compile EasyMock in IntelliJ

-- Import the EasyMock Maven parent project as an New IntelliJ project
+- Import the EasyMock Maven parent project as a New IntelliJ project

 ## To update the versions